The VM Population Trending Report displays information about:

 For more information on setting report options, see Running and Scheduling Reports.

-A maximum of 1000 records is displayed in the VM Details section (not shown).
+A maximum of 1000 records is displayed in the VM Details section.
 To ensure that all details for the VMs are displayed, use the filters to report on a subset of your VMs.